 Finally, I convinced my husband to let me try for a year, and we would take it one year at a time after that.

-I am not a teacher, I promise you teaching and lesson planning are about as fun to me as getting my teeth pulled out.
-Hand me a Sunday School class to teach, and I can have an instant panic attack.
+I am not a teacher.
+I promise you, teaching and lesson planning is about as fun to me as getting my teeth pulled out.

 If you love lesson planning and spending hours preparing curriculum, this post is NOT for you.
 Today I will be talking to the mom who feels inadequate and fearful of this journey, that could instead be more relaxed and enjoyable.

 💗 Homeschooling Hacks 💗